Traveling abroad teaches you what necessity means

-The younger generation eats badly (I can see in their their pimpled, makeup-slathered faces), but I don’t see it as much in the older generation.
+The younger generation eats badly (I can see in their pimpled, makeup-slathered faces), but I don’t see it as much in the older generation.
 They stick to their customs of boiled, steamed or fairly low fat foods.

 There are old men here who are working past their 60s, with rock-hard abs and nary an ounce of fat in sight.

 There is also a greater emphasis on tofu, vegetables, healthy soups in the morning (yuck, herbal soups make me gag), drinking teas and soy milk rather than soda.